 Initial conversations have taken place to develop comprehensive marketing plans for colleges and universities and explore the possibility of hosting either a vote center or ballot drop box on campus.
-OCROV has already begun planning efforts with both CSU Fullerton and UC Irvine to host a vote center location on campus and explore similar opportunities with other local colleges and universities.
+Current pending legislation, specifically Assembly Bill 59 (Kalra), would make it mandatory to host a vote center location on California State University and University of California campuses.
+Whether or not Assembly Bill 59 becomes law, OCROV has already begun planning efforts with both CSU Fullerton and UC Irvine to host a vote center location on campus and explore similar opportunities with other local colleges and universities.